Understand Abstractions

 • Your understanding can help you to avoid wasting time with fashions that will render themselves obsolete within 5 years.

-• A simpler view of everything permits you to see absurdly simple solutions for complicated problems, which will make you look like some sort of genius.
+• A simpler view of everything let you see absurdly simple solutions for complicated problems.
+This will make you look like some sort of genius.

 All this will mean you’ll live a more complete, fulfilling life on the things that you want to do.